-- (b) The dominant phenomena that lead to (early or late) containment failure; - (c) The SSCs that have the highest importance for large release frequency or large early release frequency.
+- (a) The significant failure modes of the primary circuit and the containment; - (b) The dominant phenomena that lead to (early or late) containment failure; - (c) The SSCs that have the highest importance for large release frequency or large early release frequency.

-15.17.
-Consideration should be given to making improvements to the features provided for the prevention or mitigation of severe accidents in order to reduce those contributions to the overall risk that have the highest risk significance.

 15.18.
+Consideration should be given to making improvements to the features provided for the prevention or mitigation of severe accidents in order to reduce contributions to the overall risk of sequences with the highest risk significance.

+15.19.
 The improvements considered should include the provision of additional protective systems and features for mitigating the consequences of the severe accident.
 This could involve incorporating such additional protective systems and features into a new design or backfitting them into an existing plant.

-15.19.
+15.20.
 The results of the Level 2 PSA should be used as a resource for determining whether adequate provisions for defence in depth have been made.
 For example, the PSA could provide a basis for determining whether severe accident management measures and guidelines fully address the fourth level of defence in depth as defined in SSR-2/1 (Rev. 1) [3].